 A warm welcome to Westminster Cathedral, the seat of the Cardinal Archbishop of Westminster and the Mother Church for Roman Catholics in England and Wales.

 For over a hundred years countless Christians and visitors of every faith and none have crossed the threshold of this holy place, sensing the presence of God and filling it with prayer and contemplation.

-This great edifice was opened in 1903 and this year celebrates the centenary of its consecration.
+This great edifice was opened in 1903 and in 2010 celebrated the centenary of its consecration.
 Designed by John Francis Bentley, the leading Church architect of his day it is inspired by the early Byzantine architecture of the Mediterranean.

 We hope that this website will introduce you to some of the many glories of this extraordinary church.

 May God bless you,